Reducing the cost of having a cat in the family

 - Visit the TDS library for additional money-saving cat care tips.

-- Find out how to make kitty condos for less.
+- Find out how to make your kitty a condo for less.

 - Stop struggling to get ahead financially.
 Subscribe to our free weekly Surviving Tough Times newsletter aimed at helping you 'live better...for less'.
 Each issue features great ways to help you stretch your dollars and make the most of your resources.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist And What You Can Do About It for FREE!